Noni Jabavu: Early years and education in England

 Noni Jabavu was born in Middledrift in the Eastern Cape into a family of intellectuals, the marriage of her parents forging a union between two of the most prominent Christian families in the Eastern Cape at the time.
 Her mother was Thandiswa Florence Makiwane, founder of Zenzele Woman's Self-Improvement Association; her father was the activist and author Davidson Don Tengo Jabavu, and her grandfather John Tengo Jabavu, was an editor of South Africa's first newspaper to be written in Xhosa, Imvo Zabantsundu (Black Opinion).
 Her maternal aunt was Cecilia Makiwane, the first African registered professional nurse in South Africa and an early activist in the struggle for women's rights.

 From the age of 13, Noni was educated in England, under the guardianship of Margaret and Arthur Bevington Gillett (alongside Mohan Kumaramangalam and his sister Parvati Krishnan), and she would continue to live there for many years.
 She later recalled: "Like a typical black child of those days, at 13 I was not too well primed about the negotiations that must have gone on between my parents and my prospective loco-parents, about the life they were planning for me which I was to learn in years to come, was to be a practical demonstration of the generations of friendship between families.
 I learned then that the plan was for me to be trained as a doctor to serve my people.
 But it misfired, for a medical doctor was the one thing I didn't want to be.
 I didn't know what I wanted to be."

 Jabavu studied first at The Mount School, York, and later at London's Royal Academy of Music.
-Before the Second World War she had become disinterested in the Royal Academy of Music and concentrated mostly on left-wing student politics.
+Before the Second World War she had become uninterested in the Royal Academy of Music and concentrated mostly on left-wing student politics.
 In 1938, she was at a Prom concert in the Queen's Hall that was interrupted to be told of Neville Chamberlain's "peace for our time" settlement.